et-com/etcom/lessons/github/jekyll.md

 This lesson's intent is to help you get started using Jekyll to post materials to GitHub Pages.
 This lesson only covers the basics and we will be using [Barry Clark's jekyll-now repo](https://github.com/barryclark/jekyll-now) to jump-start our learning (and experiment).

 At the end of the lesson, I have added some information (as much as I could) about installing Ruby, Bundle, and Jekyll.
 However, due to time constraints we may not get to everything.
+However, I hope you'll be on your way to using Jekyll to publish your work on GitHub.

 ## What is Jekyll?